 THE IMPACT OF BREXIT ON HOLIDAYS TO FRANCE

 With the ongoing uncertainty of Brexit, you may ask how your holiday to France might be affected.
+While there is still no fixed solution, the agreement to extend Article 50 until 31 October ensures that you can take your 2019 break with complete peace of mind.
 To help you plan your holiday we have outlined the latest advice below.

 Our Brexit Promise